In this lab you will get an introduction into JPA.

 this annotation, you should specify the base package under which

-object for you.
+Bean.
+We have configured the JpaVendorAdapter and a Properties object for you.
 The rest is up to

 you:

-and jpaVendorAdapter
+LocalContainerEntityManagerFactoryBean.dataSource and jpaVendorAdapter properties appropriately.

-The jpaVendorAdapter
+The jpaVendorAdapter tells Spring

 which JPA implementation will be used to create an